sparkflows/sparkflows-docs/docs/gcp/admin-guide/installation-guide/index.rst

 Installation Guide
 ========
-Sparkflows can be installed in any one of the following two ways:
+Sparkflows can be installed in either of the following ways:

 .. panels::